 - C1.
-All applications other than alterations and additions, first use or change of use are to submit a Statement of Design Intent and relevant documentation and diagrams to supplement the site analysis.
+On new greenfield and major re-development sites, new build development applications are to submit a Statement of Design Intent and relevant documentation and diagrams to supplement the site analysis.
 The statement of design intent should address core urban design principles as they relate to the site and business uses including but not limited to: - i.
 Access, connectivity Demonstrate legible and safe external and internal access and connectivity for vehicles, service vehicles and pedestrians.
 This is particularly pertinent in business developments where large vehicles coexist with regular vehicle movements and pedestrian activity. - ii.
 Legibility Demonstrate legibility and way finding to navigate and move through a site with ease and clarity.
 Designing in a 'front address' is just as important within business development as it is within a residential context. - iii.
 Human scale Demonstrate an appropriate scale or range of scales of building form, public domain and areas of outdoor amenity.
 It is important for design to include smaller scale elements in buildings and public domain which are more of a 'human scale' to improve usability, legibility and improve the visual quality. - iv.
 Quality of edges The spaces where buildings interface with the street are the most public and visually prominent spaces.
 Define edges, including a balance of active and engaging edges with landscaping and awnings where relevant.
 Edges also define entrances and accessibility improving navigation and legibility.